 The Planned Parenthood office?
 It was still there when we moved downtown 25 years later, and we prayed when we passed by, often kneeling right outside on the sidewalk.
 God answered.
 It eventually moved, and they no longer perform abortions there.
 In fact, thanks to our godly Governor, Matt Bevin, and some shrewd pro-life lawyers, every abortion clinic in Kentucky currently has been shut down.

 If you bemoan that fact, I dare you to finish reading this blog.
 Then do something that will take every drop of courage and every scrap of humility you can muster: change your mind on human abortion.

 Abortion is worse than slavery.
 Slavery denies a person his liberty.
 Abortion denies a person his life.
 How then can you be against human slavery and not be against human abortion?
 When will the United States wake up to the atrocious parallel?

-Between 1525 and 1866—roughly three and half centuries—12.5 million African were shipped to the New World.
+Between 1525 and 1866—roughly three and half centuries—12.5 million Africans were shipped to the New World.